-4. Thread the media through the cutter's inside slot so that it extends out of the front of the printer.
+5. Pull and thread the media through the cutter so that it extends out of the front of the printer.
 Verify the roll turns freely.
 The roll must not sit in the bottom of the media compartment.
 Verify that media's printing surface is facing up.

-5. Push the media under both of the media guides.
+6. Push the media under both of the media guides.